How to Stop Making Excuses and Finish Writing Your Songs!

 Difficulty creating guitar parts for your chord progressions = learn to play more cover songs, so you can borrow good ideas from songs you love

-Trouble writing the second and third verse because you feel like you’ve run out of things to say = develop your ideas by planning the story of the song and create a story arc for the song before you write the verses.
-You can also learn to plan your song and your goals for the song: Deliberate Songwriting.
+Trouble writing the second verse because you feel like you’ve run out of things to say = develop your ideas by planning the story of the song and create a story arc for the song before you write the verses.
+You can even plan your song and your goals for the song.